PAXSTORE/paxstore-3rd-app-android-sdk/README.md

 <font color=#ff8c00>**Notice: Jcenter will not provide free download for our old sdks in 2022 , so we moved our latest sdk to Jitpack center, please update your gradle to integrate with our latest sdk.**
 </font>

+Add it in your root build.gradle at the end of repositories:

+	allprojects {
+		repositories {
+			...
+			mavenCentral()
+		}
+	}
  Add the dependency

 ```